Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Charnwood has 21 active public transport stops, all of which are bus stops.
-These stops are served by 71 different routes that together facilitate 4,449 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 193 meters from the nearest stop.
-In this primarily residential area, most commuting is outward-bound.
-Cars remain the dominant mode of transport at 92%, while buses account for 6%.
-On average, there are 1.3 vehicles per dwelling in Charnwood.
+These stops are served by a total of 71 different routes that facilitate 4,449 weekly passenger trips combined.
+The accessibility of these stops is rated as excellent, with residents typically living just 193 meters away from the nearest stop.
+As Charnwood is primarily residential, most commuters travel outward.
+Cars are the dominant mode of transport, used by 92% of residents, while only 6% use buses.
+On average, there are 1.3 vehicles per dwelling in the area.

-According to the 2021 Census, a relatively low 8.9% of residents work from home, which may reflect COVID-19 conditions.
-The service frequency averages 635 trips per day across all routes, equating to approximately 211 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 8.9% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 635 trips per day, equating to approximately 211 weekly trips per individual stop.

 Frequently Asked Questions - Transport